Skip to main content Link Search Menu Expand Document (external link)

 ComponentExcellentSatisfactoryNot Satisfactory

 Writeup The writeup clearly describes the motivation for the visualization and the rationale for its design decisions (e.g. the visual encodings, data transformations, color palette, etc.).
-It also contains an overview of the team’s development process. (+2 points)One or more required elements of the writeup has major issues (e.g. rationale misses important parts of the visualization design) or is missing. (+1 points)
+It also contains an overview of the team’s development process. (+3 points)One or more required elements of the writeup has major issues (e.g. rationale misses important parts of the visualization design), is missing, or is clearly generated by an AI tool. (+2 points)

 Creativity and OriginalityThe submission exceeds the assignment requirements, with original insights or particularly engaging visualizations. (+1 bonus point)The submission meets the assignment requirements. (+0 points)